Embracing failure has its perks.

 I failed as a wedding and portrait photographer.

 To this day, I continue on this journey of figuring out what’s next for me.
 I believe that doing one intentional thing will eventually lead to the next.
 This process is difficult, but worth it.
-I have no idea what I’m doing, but continue doing what feels right.
-It’s both liberating and anxiety stricken.
-I’m confident in the path before me.
+Sometimes, I feel as if I'm roaming aimlessly with no direction or end in site.
+That's when I remind myself how far I've come and I continue to do what feels right.
+This process is liberating because I have faith and I’m confident in the path before me.
 Embracing failure moves me forward.
 Wherever it may lead…

 Whether you call it God, intuition, a higher power, the universe, inner voice, etc…